-Microbial Results Highest # Positive in a Month Total # Pos- itive MCL MCLG Violation Possible Source of Contamination Total Coliform Bacteria 0 0 1 0 No Naturally present in the environment
+Microbial Results Highest # Positive in a Month Total # Pos- itive MCL MCLG Violation Possible Source of Contamination Total Coliform 0 0 1 0 No Naturally present in the environment E. Coli 0 0 0 No Human and animal fecal waste

-^{}Compliance with the Fecal Coliform/E.Coli MCL is determined upon additional testing.
+^{}Compliance with Fecal Coliform / E. Coli MCL is determined upon additional repeat testing.

-Total Coliform: Coliforms are bacteria that are naturally present in the environment and are used to indicate that other, potentially harmful bacteria may be present.
+Total Coliforms are bacteria that are naturally present in the environment and are used as an indicator that other, potentially harmful, waterborne pathogens may be present or that a potential pathway exists through which contamination may enter the drinking water distribution system.

 Lead & Copper Date(s) Collected 90 th Percentile of Sample Action Level MCLG # of Sites sampled # of Sites Above Action Level Exceeds Action Level?
-Possible Source of Contamination Lead (ppb) 2019 0 15 0 10 10 0 No Corrosion of household plumbing systems Copper (ppm) 0.039 1.3 1.3 U No Corrosion of household plumbing systems
+Possible Source of Contamination Lead (ppb) 0010 0 15 0 10 0 No Corrosion of household plumbing systems Copper (ppm) n) 2019 0.039 1.3 1.3 10 U No Corrosion of household plumbing systems